Practical tips on how to make bedtime easier, end bedtime battles, and improve your evenings. Apply these tips for an easier time tonight!

 Kids thrive on consistency.
 Long before they can tell time, they adjust to doing the same things at the same times of the day.
-The best part?
-A consistent routine leaves little room for arguments.
-They won’t fight an issue when it isn’t one.
+A consistent routine leaves little room for arguments (they won’t fight an issue when it isn’t one).
 It’s pretty hard to argue your way into a later bedtime when you’re always in bed by 8pm.

 Not only do kids thrive on consistent routine, they also love helping.
 Young kids enjoy feeling responsible and doing tasks only you’ve done before.

 Include clean up time before your sleep routine.
-They can fetch their own toothbrushes and rinsing cups.
-Hand them their clothes to place in the hamper or the pajamas to lay on their beds.
-Pitching in to bedtime tasks makes your kids feel more a part of the routine and likely to sleep.
+Your child can fetch her own toothbrushes and rinsing cups.
+Hand them her clothes to place in the hamper or the pajamas to lay on her bed.
+Pitching in with bedtime tasks makes her feel more a part of the routine and likely to sleep.

 Most of all, make it fun.
-Getting kids to clean up after themselves is more doable when you frame it as something positive.
+Getting her to clean up after herself is more doable when you frame it as something positive.

 3. Transition into bedtime

-Your kids will transition into bedtime—whether it’s an easy one or not can be up to you.
-Are they rough housing in a loud, bright room?
+Your child will transition into bedtime—whether it’s an easy one or not can be up to you.
+Is she rough housing in a loud, bright room?
 Do you change plans every evening, making it harder to signal that it’s bedtime?

 Make your transitions sleep-friendly.
-A wild chase around the house may not help your child adjust to sleep.
-Changing that to quiet play might be better.
+A wild chase around the house won’t help her adjust to sleep—changing that to quiet play might be better.
 Adapt the environment as well: play calm music instead of loud and fast, or close the blinds to make the rooms darker.